 § 514-1 Making complaint.

-All animal control complaints will be directed to the Madison Police Department, which will log complaints and notify the Town's Animal Control Officer of the complaint.
+All animal control complaints will be directed to the Somerset County Sheriff’s Office, which will log complaints and notify the Town's Animal Control Officer of the complaint.
 The Animal Control Officer will call complainant to gather additional information and will log the name of person making call, telephone number, date, time, location of complaint and nature of complaint.

 § 514-2 Responding to complaint.